Results from the 2023 local elections are now available

-- Part 1 will be a comprehensive list of brownfield sites across the District that are considered suitable for residential development regardless of their planning status.
+It is a list of brownfield sites across the district considered suitable for residential development regardless of their planning status.

-- Part 2 is a subset of Part 1 and will include only sites which the authority considers that permission in principle (which is a new planning consent route) should be granted.
+It is a subsection of Part 1 and will include only sites that the local authorities consider that permission in principle (a new planning consent route) should be granted.
 The Town and Country Planning (Permission in Principle) Order 2017 provides that sites entered on Part 2 of the registers will be granted permission in principle.

 - Town and Country Planning (Brownfield Land Register) Regulations 2017